MYanello/bank-app/README.md

 - We will not cache or async the database due to expected active userbase being < 5
 - Yield data will be stored as json for passing to the frontend when charting
 ### Frontend
+- Chose to use basic html and js for this to not overcomplicate a simple page
+- Adapted some old css from a different project I've worked on
+- Just used an off the shelf npm charting plugin